oracle-livelabs/adb/adb-prometheus/deploy-prometheus-grafana/deploy-prometheus-grafana.md

 ## Introduction

-In this lab, you will launch a compute instance in the same VCN as your Autonomous AI Database - Dedicated (ADB-D), install Prometheus and Grafana, and configure Prometheus to scrape your ORDS metrics endpoint using OAuth2 authentication.
+In this lab, you will launch a compute instance within the same VCN as your Autonomous AI Database on Dedicated Exadata Infrastructure (Autonomous AI Database).
+You will then install and configure Prometheus and Grafana on the compute instance, and configure Prometheus to securely scrape metrics from your ORDS endpoint using OAuth 2.0 client credentials authentication.

 *Estimated Lab Time:* 30 minutes

 ### Objectives

-- Launch an OCI Compute instance in the ADB-D subnet
+- Launch an OCI Compute instance in the Autonomous AI Database subnet
 - Install and configure Prometheus with OAuth2 scraping
 - Install Grafana
 - Access Grafana from your local machine via bastion tunnel